-Give this some thought: Would you rather participate every day in a free forum with 50,000 members, where no one has invested a dime to be there?
-Or would you rather participate every day in a paid forum with dozens of members, knowing that they all invested financially to get access?
+Give this some thought: Would you rather participate in a free community with 50,000 members, where no one has invested a dime to be there?
+Or would you rather participate in a paid community with dozens of members, knowing that they all invested to get access?
 That isn’t a trick question, and there’s no single answer that’s right for everyone.
 It’s simply a question of what’s right for you, right now.
-I spent many years of my life having the free experience too, but right now I very much prefer the paid community experience.
-It’s just a better match all around.

 Free is a good start for many people.
 I also benefitted from other people’s free content and free communities when I first began on this path.
 But eventually I saw that I benefitted more when I paid money and had some skin in the game.
-The risk of loss motivated me to try harder and take more action.
+The risk motivated me to take more action.
 And paid communities tend to have very different dynamics inside than free ones.

 When someone pays $2K to be part of a group with other people making a similar commitment, it raises the accountability bar for everyone.
 Free doesn’t provide much accountability to take action and get results.
 No one needs a result when they aren’t invested.
 If people aren’t getting results but there was no significant risk to them anyway, people are frequently okay with that.
 They just move on to something else that’s also free.
 In the long run though, this approach is limiting.
 It can feel pretty circular after a while.

 It would be wonderful if people would routinely make powerful progress just the same when they pay nothing, but that usually isn’t the case.
 We frequently need some risk to drive us.
 We’ll often do more to avoid losing than we will to accomplish something risk-free.

 Having some risk isn’t a bad thing.
 Risk can be stimulating and motivating.
 It’s what drives many entrepreneurs.